-Mrs. Harman has been the Housemistress of Ridley since January 2018 and prior to this was Assistant Housemistress in Ridley for two years.
-She has been working at the School since 2007 and currently teaches Economics.
+Mrs. Harman was delighted to become Ridley’s Housemistress in January 2018 after being its Assistant Housemistress for two years.
+Mrs Harman know all pupils well, not only through her House role but teaching Economics at the School since 2007.
 Mrs. Harman believes that a boarding house should be a safe and friendly place where you should work hard, but also where you can relax, socialise and enjoy yourself.
 She also believes that all members of the House have something to contribute whether on the academic, sporting, cultural or social front, or a combination of all these.
-She lives in Ridley House with Mrs. Harman and their daughter Keira (aged 4), who together really help to create a genuine family atmosphere in the House.
+She lives in Ridley House with Mr. Harman and their daughter Keira (aged 4), who together really help to create a genuine family atmosphere in the House.

 Ridley is lucky to have a fantastic support team consisting of:

 - Matron - Mrs. Young is responsible for the health and hygiene of each boy.
 She deals with all the cleaning and laundry and is responsible for referring all medical matters to the Medical Centre.
 If boys require medical treatment or medicines of any sort, they should first see Matron who will, if necessary, take them to the Medical Centre .
 Matron is also responsible for ensuring that the boys keep their bedrooms clean and tidy at all times.

 - House Tutors - We are lucky enough to have a fantastic team of tutors, one of whom comes into the House each evening to supervise prep and the evening routine.
 Boys are also allocated an academic tutor who acts as a key liaison between the House, academic staff and home.